dgoodine/Slogger/README.md

 	log.none() { "Enter" }

 ### Log Instance Properties
-The following properties of each log instance are exposed and have read/write access.
+The following properties of each log instance are exposed and have read/write access (except for default implementations).
 They can be modified at runtime, either programmatically or by using the debugger at a breakpoint.

 Property | Type | Comments
 --- | --- | ---